Crossbones (character)

 Young Brock Rumlow led the Savage Crims gang on New York City's Lower East Side.[1]
 After he brutalized fifteen-year-old Rachel Leighton, two of her brothers assaulted Rumlow and he killed them.
 Rumlow fled, entering the Taskmaster's school for criminals, and within three years he became an instructor there under the name Bingo Brock.[2]

-As a mercenary, Rumlow enlisted with Albert Malik, the communist Red Skull, in Algeria, serving him as Frag until he was sent to invade Arnim Zola's Switzerland chateau.
-Ultimately the only team member to survive the assault, Rumlow met and impressed Johann Shmidt, the original Nazi Red Skull, who accepted Brock’s services and codenamed him "Crossbones".[5]
+As a mercenary, Rumlow enlisted with Albert Malik in Algeria, serving him as Frag until he was sent to invade Arnim Zola's Switzerland chateau.
+Ultimately the only team member to survive the assault, Rumlow met and impressed Red Skull, who accepted Brock’s services and codenamed him "Crossbones".[3]

-The true Red Skull sent Crossbones to observe Baron Helmut Zemo's progress acquiring the Bloodstone fragments and to obtain them.[6][7]
-He stowed aboard Captain America's flagship, and entered Zemo's ship to steal the Bloodstone fragments.
-He overpowered Leighton, now the hero Diamondback, and shot a crossbow bolt that coupled with Captain America's shield.
-Crossbones was forced to shatter the Bloodstone fragments when the alien entity known as the Hellfire Helix used it to take control of Baron Heinrich Zemo's body; the destruction of the Bloodstone discorporated the Hellfire Helix.[8]
-Knowing that his employer would be infuriated by the Bloodstone's loss, Crossbones kidnapped Diamondback to Madripoor as bait for Captain America.
-He challenged Captain America to retrieve Diamondback, but the Captain defeated him, although Diamondback escaped, and the Red Skull ordered Crossbones to desist and return to headquarters.[9]
-The Red Skull then ordered him to retrieve the Controller after the Controller's breakout from the Vault.[10]
-With the Machinesmith, Crossbones investigated the Red Skull's disappearance.[11]
+The Red Skull sends Crossbones to observe Helmut Zemo's progress acquiring the Bloodstone fragments and to obtain them.[4][5]
+Crossbones stows away aboard Captain America's flagship and enters Zemo's ship to steal the Bloodstone fragments.
+Crossbones is forced to shatter the Bloodstone fragments when the Hellfire Helix uses it to take control of Heinrich Zemo's body; the destruction of the Bloodstone discorporates the Hellfire Helix.
+Knowing that his employer would be infuriated by the Bloodstone's loss, Crossbones kidnaps Rachel Leighton (now Diamondback).
+He challenges Captain America to retrieve Diamondback, but the Captain defeated him, although Diamondback escaped, and the Red Skull ordered Crossbones to desist and return to headquarters.[6]

-At the start of the "Heroic Age" event, Crossbones has become a member of the new Thunderbolts team formed in the aftermath of Norman Osborn's siege of Asgard.[16]
-Government agents, working with Luke Cage, add Crossbones to the team knowing that he cannot be reformed, hoping that his extreme methods will alienate the other Thunderbolt members and push them towards rehabilitation.[17]
-During the team's first mission, Crossbones was exposed to corrupted Terrigen Mists;[18] during the events of Shadowland, Crossbones manifested the ability to fire a powerful, piercing beam of energy from his face, theorizing that this ability originates from his exposure to the Terrigen Mist.
-He uses this ability to murder a police officer.[19]
-Fearing that the Thunderbolts are close to being disbanded following Cage's decision to leave, Crossbones attempted to escape alongside Ghost and Juggernaut.
-During the attempt, Crossbones used his new ability to fight the unsuspecting Steve Rogers.
-Crossbones was defeated and discharged from the Thunderbolts, after Ghost revealed his murder of the police officer.[20]
-Crossbones is shown incarcerated in a padded cell wearing a straitjacket, apparently no longer able to use his energy beam.[21]
+At the start of the "Heroic Age" event, Crossbones joins the new Thunderbolts team formed in the aftermath of Norman Osborn's siege of Asgard.[9]
+Government agents, working with Luke Cage, add Crossbones to the team knowing that he cannot be reformed, hoping that his extreme methods will alienate the other Thunderbolt members and push them towards rehabilitation.[10]
+During the team's first mission, Crossbones was exposed to corrupted Terrigen Mist.[11]
+Crossbones manifests the ability to fire a powerful, piercing beam of energy from his face, which is theorized to have originated from his exposure to the Mist.[12]
+Crossbones is discharged from the Thunderbolts after killing a police officer and apparently loses his powers.[13][14]

 During the "Devil's Reign" storyline, Crossbones appears as a member of Mayor Wilson Fisk's Thunderbolts.[15]